WhatsHalal/jobs/README.md

 The job application flow in WhatsHalal for Engineers and Designers are 3 stages.

 ## Round 1
-Do a take home unpaid programming test and email it together with a cover letter and resumé to hr@whatshalal.com.
+Email us a cover letter and resumé to hr@whatshalal.com.
 Please include your Gmail address as we will do a Hangout interview in Round 2 should you be selected.
 Pay attention to the cover letter.
 We check for your writing skills as this is a major requirement.

 ## Round 2
+If you meet the cut, you will be invited to do a take home unpaid programming test.
+You must complete the project within the stipulated time.

+## Round 3
-Successful Round 1 applicants will have a hangout interview.
+Successful Round 2 applicants will have a hangout interview.
 We will ask about your previous work, your passions, and we will ask a series of questions that helps us understand your creative ability to solve problems, to understand if your overall habits would value add our culture, and to evaluate if your personality would add richness into our team.

-## Round 3
-Successful Round 2 applicants will be invited to submit a checklist of verifying documents for security clearance.
+Shortlisted applicants will be invited to submit a checklist of verifying documents for security clearance.
 If your security clearance checks out, you will receive an offer letter and a contract.

 Apply to hr@whatshalal.com now!